-The TSC2111 allows simultaneous DAC playback by using the BUZZ_IN PGA to route the SPL1 and SPK2 signals to the OUT8P and OUT8N drivers (bits D7 and D6, Register 25h, page 2).
-By utilizing the BUZZ_IN PGA fully independent volume control of the headphone and of the speaker driver outputs are achieved.
+A limitation of the TLV320AlC28 was that the audio DAC output could not be routed to the headphone (SPK1/SPK2) and speaker (OUT8P/N) outputs at the same time.
+The TLV320AlC29 alleviates this restriction by using the BUZZ_IN PGA to route the SPK1 and SPK2 signals to the OUT8P/N drivers (bits D7 and D6, Register 25h, page 2).
+The BUZZ_IN PGA allows independent volume control of the headphone and speaker output.